 How does one convert the distributed parameters of a transmission line into lumped parameters?
 This derivation will answer all of your lingering questions.

-I analyzed the causes and consequences of the power system failure in Tokyo in 1987.
+Causes and consequences of the power system failure in Tokyo in 1987.

-I analyzed the causes and consequences of the power system failure in the Northeastern US in 2003.
+Causes and consequences of the power system failure in the Northeastern US in 2003.

 In this (unpolished) academic paper, I present a useful framework (using random variable analysis) for quantifying the strength of the load noise associated with a load bus.
 Next, I present a method for calculating a critical bus voltage variance which should not be exceeded.
 This will occur if the system is approaching “static” voltage collapse.